Cryptographic nonce

 In cryptography, a nonce is an arbitrary number that can be used just once in a cryptographic communication.
-It is often a random or pseudo-random number issued in an authentication protocol to ensure that old communications cannot be reused in replay attacks.
-They can also be useful as initialization vectors and in cryptographic hash functions.
+It is often a random or pseudo-random number issued in an authentication protocol to ensure that each communication session is unique, and therefore that old communications cannot be reused in replay attacks.
+Nonces can also be useful as initialization vectors and in cryptographic hash functions.